The Impact of Childhood Obesity on Bone, Joint, and Muscle Health

-Too much weight places excess stress on the growth plate which can lead to early arthritis, a greater risk for broken bones, and other serious conditions, such as slipped capital femoral epiphysis and Blount's disease.
+Too much weight places excess stress on the growth plate, which can lead to early arthritis, a greater risk for broken bones, and other serious conditions, such as slipped capital femoral epiphysis (SCFE) and Blount's disease.

 Slipped Capital Femoral Epiphysis

 Slipped capital femoral epiphysis (SCFE) is an orthopaedic disorder of the adolescent hip.
-It occurs when the ball at the upper end (head) of the femur (thighbone) slips off in a backward direction due to weakness of the growth plate.
+It occurs when the ball at the head (upper end) of the femur (thighbone) slips off in a backward direction due to weakness of the growth plate.
 The condition can cause weeks or months of hip or knee pain, and an intermittent limp.
 In severe cases, the adolescent may be unable to bear any weight on the affected leg.

 The condition is not rare, and often develops during periods of accelerated growth or shortly after the onset of puberty.
 Hormonal dysfunction associated with obesity may alter growth plate function in a way that can predispose a child's hip to slip.
 In addition, the extra weight also may increase the sheer forces across the proximal femoral growth plate contributing to the slip.